Predictable Reinforcement Learning Dynamics through Entropy Rate Minimization: Background

+For a discrete random variable $A$ with finite support $\mathcal{A}$, Shannon entropy \cite{shannon1948mathematical} is a measure of uncertainty induced by its distribution, and it is defined as $h(A) := -\sum_{a\in \mathcal{A}}\Pr\left(A=a\right)\log (\Pr\left(A=a\right))$.
 Shannon entropy measures the amount of information encoded in a random variable: a uniform distribution maximizes entropy (minimal information), and a Dirac distribution minimizes it (maximal information).
-For an MDP under policy $\pi$, we define the conditional entropy \citep{cover1999elements,biondi_maximizing_2014} of $X_{T+1}$ given $X_{0:T}$ as:
+Recall $p:\mathcal{P}_{\infty}\to [0,1]$ is a probability measure over the Borel $\sigma$-algebra of infinite-length paths of a MC.
+Let us denote the dependency of $p$ on a fixed policy $\pi$ as $p^\pi$ (a fixed policy in a MDP induces a MC For an MDP under policy $\pi$, recall Section \ref{sec:mdp}).
+Then we define the conditional entropy \citep{cover1999elements,biondi_maximizing_2014} of $X_{T+1}$ given $X_{0:T}$ as:

-and the joint entropy\footnote{The second equality is obtained by applying the general product rule to the joint probabilities of the sequence $\mathcal{Y}_T$.} of the path $X_{0:T}$ is